tonygod/local-ai-packaged/README.md

 ### What's NOT included

+❌ Ollama - Cross-platform LLM platform to install and run the latest local LLMs

 ❌ [**LM Studio**](https://lmstudio.ai/) - Cross-platform LLM platform to install
 and run the latest local LLMs.

-⚠️ ***Install and configure it yourself before following these instructions!***
+⚠️ ***Install and configure LM Studio yourself before following these instructions!***

 ### What’s included